Retyping Appraisals

 Coleman said that charging the new client a second, or additional, fee, is a business decision on the part of the appraiser.
 “Considering the appraiser is now responsible for providing expertise to another party – thereby essentially doubling his or her liability – I'd argue that additional compensation is justified.
 It's up to the lender if they want to pass that charge along to the borrower.
 But why should the appraiser be expected to bear the cost?
 After all, the appraiser has no interest in the outcome of the loan process.”

-It is strongly advised that copies of appraisals should NOT be given to the borrower, buyer, agent, or seller.
-The appraisal is for the internal use of the lending institution.
-Copies of the appraisal have been used against the lending institution in frivolous and/or needless lawsuits.
 If, for any reason, a lawsuit is instigated due to your granting of credit or a loan to a borrower, and American Home Appraisals becomes involved, any additional charges incurred by us will be billed to your company or institution and will become immediately due and payable.

-© 1997 - 2004 American Home Appraisals, LLC - All rights reserved.
+© 1997 - 2023 American Home Appraisals, LLC - All rights reserved.